|Nutrition Facts (per serving)|

+For this recipe, choose okra pods big enough so they won't slip through the cooking grate.
 Don't have a grill?
-Try Roasted Okra instead, it's just as delicious.
+Try roasted okra instead, it's just as delicious.

 Prepare a gas or charcoal grill for high heat; You should be able to hold your hand about an inch above the cooking grate for just 1 to 2 seconds before pulling it away from the intensity of the heat.

 Remove the okra from the grill.
 Sprinkle it with salt and spritz it with lemon juice, if you like.
-Serve grilled okra hot or at room temperature.
+Serve grilled okra hot or at room temperature and enjoy!

 - Serve grilled okra with homemade aioli for dipping

 - Add grilled okra to a grilled vegetable platter—it's particularly good with grilled tomatoes and grilled eggplant.